brandur/sorg/content/passages/003-koya.md

 The monks' spartan lifestyle is that some of the luxuries that we might take for granted in the west -- like central heating -- are non-existent.
-This time of year the mercury sits close to freezing, especially in the mornings and at night, and a simple walk through the temple's halls is a bone-chilling experience.
+This time of year the mercury sits close to zero, especially in the mornings and at night, and a simple walk through the temple's halls is a bone-chilling experience.
 There's an on-site onsen, and its healing waters will do wonders to warm you up, but